paigeyeung/battlecode22/notes.md

             - unused... | 3 seen enemy | 2 seen enemy | 1 seen enemy | 0 seen enemy

 m1p changelog
+- Miner
+    - Cost to move is higher when there are already resources available
+    - Cost to move is lower when miner is close to a friendly Archon
+- Soldier
+    - Moves when there are other friendly soldiers in range
+    - Cost to move is higher when enemies are in range

 m2 changelog
 - future
     - Make manager for shared array indicies